Sleep Apnea Los Angeles

 When a snoring person rolls over (after being elbowed by their spouse), their tongue moves and no longer blocks the throat.
 But, if it was only about the airway collapsing, you could be on your left or right side or your front or your back when you are sleeping, and it wouldn’t make a difference.
 You would still have the same closure of the airway.
 Snoring and sleep Apnea would still occur.
 But we know that’s not the case.
 When you roll on your side your tongue no longer blocks the air passage and you no longer snore.

-For the thousands of sleep studies that I have reviewed, almost every sleep study shows that the Sleep Apnea is worse when the patient is sleeping on their back.
+For the thousands of sleep studies that we have reviewed, almost every sleep study shows that the Sleep Apnea is worse when the patient is sleeping on their back.

 If you look anatomically at what is going on, the only thing that would make the Sleep Apnea worse when you are on your back is the tongue falling back due to gravity.
 And that is a very very big issue.
 When we look at it logically, we find that the tongue falls back due to gravity and closes the airway.
 Now, a partial obstruction of the airway is what we call snoring.
 Snoring makes the noise it does because as the airway becomes blocked, or the diameter of the airway shrinks from the tongue falling back closing the airway.